johnnyreilly/api-typescript-csharp-client-generation-with-nswag/README.md

 Let's walk through what's happening here.
 Running `npm run generate-client:server-app` will:

 - Use the [`start-server-and-test`](https://github.com/bahmutov/start-server-and-test) package to spin up our server-app by running the `generate-client:server-app:serve` script.
-- `start-server-and-test` waits for the swagger endpoint to start responding to requests.
+- `start-server-and-test` waits for the Swagger endpoint to start responding to requests.
 When it does start responding, `start-server-and-test` runs the `generate-client:server-app:generate` script which runs our APIClientGenerator console app and provides it with the URL where our swagger can be found, the path of the file to generate and the language of "TypeScript"

 If you were wanting to generate a C# client (say if you were writing a [Blazor](https://blog.logrocket.com/js-free-frontends-blazor/) app) then you could change the `generate-client:server-app:generate` script as follows: